TUDelft-MUDE/book/book/time_series/components.md

 (components)=
 # Time series components

 A time series is a discrete time sequence of data points indexed in time which can be used to study a phenomenon.
-It is a record of the data collected at different points in time, it consists of discrete time samples of typically a continuous-time phenomenon in reality.
+It is a record of the data collected at different points in time, and it consists of discrete time samples of typically a continuous-time phenomenon in reality.
 The data are usually collected at fixed time intervals rather than just recording them intermittently or irregularly.
 The fixed interval $\Delta t$, in the time domain, is defined as 'sampling interval' and, in the frequency domain, it is defined as 'sampling rate' or 'sampling frequency' $f_s$, expressed for example in Hz:

 $$ \Delta t = \frac{1}{f_s} $$